© Jordan Kines Photography

 How did you become a writer?

 I was always a bookworm.
 But I became a writer when I became an immigrant.
 My family moved to Hull, England, when I was two.
 That is where I uttered my first simile, according to my father.
 I was sitting on the floor of his office, drawing pictures while he worked at his desk.
 And I looked up and said, “D’you know, Papa?
 Suns are like spiders.”
 He peered down at my sheet of paper and, sure enough, I had drawn a circle with eight spokes.
 Then, when I was eight and half, we moved from Lusaka, Zambia to Baltimore, Maryland.
 I basically lived at the Pikesville public library and was enrolled in an after school program on science fiction, where we read The Tripod Trilogy—my introduction to the genre.
 There is a small red spiral notebook that I kept at the time, and that I still have.
 Inside you can find, in painstaking cursive, my full name, my address, and a set of ideas for stories with titles like “Friends Forever… I hope,” “Brainy Magic,” and “Gymnastics and Horses Don’t Rhyme.”
-Titular genius aside, what strikes me about all of these ideas is that they reflect a lonely young brown girl trying to make sense of a new world.
+Titular genius aside, what strikes me about all of these ideas now is that they reflect a lonely young brown girl trying to make sense of a new world.
 I wrote a lot of bad poetry in high school and was on the literary magazine staff.
 But I studied microbiology in the magnet program there and started off as a Biology major in college.
-I switched to the English major in my second semester, after reading Paradise Lost.
+I switched to being an English major in my second semester, after reading Paradise Lost.

 Why did you get a PhD in Literature?